-Decision Panel: Pension Fund Panel and Board Date: 16 December 2022 Title: Governance: Administration performance update Report From: Director of Corporate Operations
+Decision Panel: Pension Fund Panel and Board Date: 12 December 2023 Title: Governance: Administration performance update Report From: Director of Corporate Operations

-Contact name: Lois Downer, Deputy Head of Pension Services
+Contact name: Lois Downer, Head of Pension Administration

-Tel: 0370 779 4396 Email: lois.downer@hants.gov.uk
+Email: lois.downer@hants.gov.uk

-1. The purpose of this report is to update the Panel and Board on administration performance in the first six months of 2022/23.
+1. The purpose of this report for the Panel and Board to approve draft statutory statements for 2023 and to receive an update on administration performance in the first six months of 2023/24.